 The Learning Program™ is designed to supplement traditional education.
 Despite some wonderful teachers, traditional education too often fails children with Down syndrome due to poor educational placement, lack of trained assistants and outdated stereotypes.
 Through this program, we hope to strengthen the educational potential for children with Down syndrome, irrespective of their formal educational setting.
 The Learning Program™ section of this website enables parents and teachers to access informational guides, download materials and follow links to reliable information about best practices for instruction.

 The Learning Program™ complements formal instruction in literacy and math.
 It also has occupational and speech therapy components.
 DSF has partnered with educators, researchers, therapists and administrators to develop a program that uses effective teaching strategies and customized materials to support parents, teachers and children in the educational process.

 The program began in 2004, serving 21 families.
 It now provides direct local services to over 100 families through either monthly learning sessions or evening seminars.
 Parents enrolled in the core program attend monthly instructional sessions on topics like “Teaching Your Child To Read,” “Introduction To Math,” and “Creating An Effective Learning Session.”
 Children attend simultaneous monthly sessions which focus on skill development for literacy, math, language and fine motor skills.
 Parents receive materials to work with their children at home or at school.
-For those families unable to attend the monthly sessions in Orange County or who do not have sessions available through one of our Learning Program partners, we have created LP Online (Level 1), which offers live and recorded Learning Program sessions.
+For those families unable to attend the monthly sessions in Orange County or who do not have sessions available through one of our Learning Program partners, we have created LP Online (Levels 1, 2 and 3), which offer live and recorded Learning Program sessions.

 We welcome discussion from interested parents and professionals as we continue to develop and refine our program, instruction and materials.